whalefood/WFImagePickerPlus/README.md

 The sample project should be mostly self explanitory.

-There are two protocols involved: `JWImagePickerControllerGalleryDataSource` and `JWImagePickerControllerPlusDelegate`.
+There are two protocols involved: `WFImagePickerControllerGalleryDataSource` and `WFImagePickerControllerPlusDelegate`.

-Implementing `JWImagePickerControllerPlusDelegate` allows your class to respond to events when an image is picked or the user cancels.
+Implementing `WFImagePickerControllerPlusDelegate` allows your class to respond to events when an image is picked or the user cancels.

-Implementing `JWImagePickerControllerGalleryDataSource` allows you to specify how many and which images are shown in the gallery.
+Implementing `WFImagePickerControllerGalleryDataSource` allows you to specify how many and which images are shown in the gallery.

 ## Acknowledgements